AOJINAG/-Rock-paper-scissors-1012/README.md

 •	Error messages will appear if a field entry is left blank or if inadequate information is stated.

-•	The website will be operatable on all major Web Browsers such as Google Chrome, Firefox, Safari, Microsoft Edge, and Opera.
+•	The website will be operable on all major Web Browsers such as Google Chrome, Firefox, Safari, Microsoft Edge, and Opera.

 •	To start a new game, users will have to click on the *“New Game”* button.
 If they want to restart the game, they need to click on the *"Restart"*                  button.